-The 4th annual Track II Environmental Forum Conference on "Climate Change: Regional Collapse or Paradigm Shift?" will be held on June 9th-11th, 2020.
+The 4th annual Track II Environmental Forum Conference on "Climate Change: Regional Collapse or Paradigm Shift?" is tentatively scheduled for November 18th-20th, 2020.

 More information coming soon.

 The third annual Track II Environmental Forum Conference occurred on November 13th and 14th at the Arava Institute located on Kibbutz Ketura.
 The conference aimed to highlight the progress of the Track II working groups, encourage productive dialogue between Track I and Track II Environmental Forum participants, and outline a pathway and work plan for the year ahead.
 The conference was a success despite difficult circumstances simultaneously unfolding in Gaza, which hindered the participation of several expected attendees.
 Despite these challenges, ninety-six participants attended, a significantly higher number than last year’s attendance of eighty-five.

 Of the participants, 40% were female participants, and a variety of nationalities were also represented: 24% were Palestinian, 55% were Israeli, 6% were Jordanian, and 15% were international.
 The ratio of Palestinian (West Bank and Gaza) participants would have been naturally higher if it were not for the political situation over those days, with eleven individuals being unwilling or unable to attend.
 It is worth noting that thirty-four Gazans had initially registered for our permit pr

 ocess prior to the conference.
 Sadly, the timing to reach out to these individuals, foster the relationships and establish the trust to obtain relevant permit materials hindered the process, leaving limited time to process permits through the relevant authorities.
 Two Gazan permits were granted less